tomtitchener/RealSimpleMusic/README.md

 * `ScoreToLilypond/UtilsTest.hs` - test `Lilypond` methods
 * `ScoreToMidi/UtilsTest.hs` - test `ScoreToMidi` methods

-TBD:
+### TBD:

-* Tests:
+#### Tests:

-- Pan changes render in midi  (canon examples, by ear).
+* Pan changes render in midi (canon examples, by ear).

-* Features
+#### Features

-- Add fractional dynamics controls to swell up and down on a single note.
+* Add fractional dynamics controls to swell up and down on a single note.
-- Multi-note instruments, e.g. piano, marimaba, vibes, etc. o Music types need for any Note to also be a Chord of multiple simultaneous notes of equal duration.
+* Multi-note instruments, e.g. piano, marimaba, vibes, etc. Music types need for any Note to also be a Chord of multiple simultaneous Notes of equal duration.
 Ugh, that's not strictly true.
 With piano, you can hang onto pitches selectively.
-So a list of notes each with its own duration all of which start at the same time. o Midi should be trivially able to render chords. o Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff
+So a list of notes each with its own duration all of which start at the same time.
+  Midi should be trivially able to render chords.
+Lilypond rendering requires rhythmic spaces to cover rests for multiple staves, disposition of notes by staff
-- Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.
+* Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.
-- Automatic cleff disposition: o add 8vb/8va.
+* Automatic cleff disposition:  add 8vb/8va.
-- Expand Instrument
-  o Need additional attributes:  range, family, staff (Viola, DrumStaff vs. RhythmicStaff
-    for relatively pitched, e.g. tam-tam, vs unpitched e.g. snare) o With range attribute, add validation pass .. when?
-Rendering to Midi at the least, maybe to Lilypond as well. o With family attribute, group staves by family for Lilypond.
+* Expand Instrument:  Need additional attributes:  range, family, staff (Viola, DrumStaff vs. RhythmicStaff for relatively pitched, e.g. tam-tam, vs unpitched e.g. snare).
+With range attribute, add validation pass .. when?
+Rendering to Midi at the least, maybe to Lilypond as well.
+With family attribute, group staves by family for Lilypond.
--Validate Lilypond output.
+* Validate Lilypond output.
 Just assume lilypond executable exists?
   Is it possible to configure test with command-line arguments?
 Right now, there's just a list of repl commands to create Lilyond files for the three canons, which I then check by running through lilypond to see they compile without errors.
-- Update tests for better coverage.
+* Update tests for better coverage.

-* Tools
+#### Tools

-- Look at travis-ci.org like Seth mentioned today.
+- Look at travis-ci.org.
 See if I can run Linux builds and tests.